Wei Shujun

-Wei Shujun (魏书钧 (Wèi Shūjūn), born 5 February 1991) is a Chinese film director, screenwriter and actor based in Beijing.
+Wei Shujun (魏书钧 (Wèi Shūjūn)) is a Chinese film director, screenwriter and actor based in Beijing.
 He is best known for his feature films Only the River Flows (2023) and Striding Into the Wind (2020).
 His short film On the Border (2018) won the Mention Spéciale at the 2018 Cannes Film Festival.
+Other films by him include Ripples of Life (2021), Mostly Sunny (2024), I Dreamed a Dream (2025) and the upcoming Mr. Crane Is Back!.

 Early life and education

-Wei was born in Beijing on 5 February 1980.
-He started his career in film at the age of fourteen as a child actor.
+Wei started his career in film at the age of fourteen as a child actor.
 Wei is a fan of hip-hop and considered a career as a professional musician when he was in his twenties.
 Wei went on to study sound recording at the Communication University of China.
 At university, he watched a lot of movies and became increasingly interested in making films.